KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 - field_data_processor.py
 - weather_data_processor.py

-*Key Findings: _*
+**Key Findings:**

+- Data Accuracy: The data captured from the farm survey is found to be 53% inaccurate, highlighting challenges in data quality.
+- Crop Performance: No single feature can explain why a crop performs well.
+Weak correlations suggest that factors influencing crop success may not be linearly related, emphasizing the complexity of agricultural outcomes.

+**Implications:**

+- Data Quality Improvement: Addressing the 53% inaccuracy in farm survey data is crucial for making informed decisions.
+Efforts should be made to improve data collection methods and accuracy to ensure the reliability of analysis and decision-making processes.
+- Complexity of Crop Performance: The finding that no single feature can explain crop success indicates the complexity of agricultural systems.
+This underscores the need for advanced analytical techniques, such as machine learning, to uncover non-linear relationships and identify key factors influencing crop performance.

 *Kindly note that I am still working on this project.
 Certain portions may change depending on the results of my EDAs, my research and recommendations.

 ## Instructions:
-This section is applicable to persons who wish to load the files of the project into theie relevant IDEs.
+This section is applicable to persons who wish to load the files of the project into their relevant IDEs.
 The section will cover things one should consider when doing so in order see the same results I saw when doing the project.
-Don't worry, the instructions are not complicated and will not take up a lot of your time!;
+Don't worry, the instructions are not complicated and will not take up a lot of your time!

+### SQL:

+For script 2: Replace my connection infomation with yours.
+Clear outputs after viewing as it can slow down your computer in you don't have a lot of space.

+For script 3: Import the .csv file as a table before running the script.

+### Data Visualisation & Storytelliing with PowerBI:

+For all reports: Ensure that the paths for the .csv, .xlsx files are updated to the path on your local machine.

+### Python Packages:

+The data_ingestion.py and Maji_Ndogo_farm_survey_small.db must be in the same folder as the other .py files for the files to run.
+When using Google Colab, upload them to the runtime first or nothing will work.

 ## 1. Maji Ndogo's Water-related Data: